Doras Scoring Criteria

 * It is sometimes perfectly safe to exceed the speed limit (agree/disagree)

-* One of your front tyres suffers a blowout when you are traveling at speed.
+* One of your front tyres suffers a blowout when you are travelling at speed.
 What should you do? (multiple choice)

 * Your age

-* How many at-fault collisions have you had in last 3 years?
+* How many at-fault collisions have you had in the last 3 years?

 * Annual Mileage